kristopolous/music-explorer/readme.md

 ## Getting music

-This tool is label based.
+This tool is label/artist based - you'll need an unknown number of gigabytes of disk space free (depending on your apetite).

 The first thing to do is run `./install.sh` using a resolvable path as the arg. (`$HOME/bin` is the default)

     $ ./install.sh